Is Microwaving Your Food Unhealthy?

 Healthy eating: focus on real food & slow food

 The basis of a healthy diet is fresh, whole foods like vegetables, whole grains, and organic and responsibly raised animal products.
-Read more here about our simple principles for healthy eating.
+(Here’s more on our simple principles for healthy eating.)

 And, break out your slow cooker.
 In general, slower, lower-heat cooking methods (think: stew) preserve more nutrients than faster, high-heat methods (like grilling or frying).